pmahnke/stmgrts/_posts/2019/2019-08-23-lbrut-gcse-results-strong.md

 > These grades are a credit to the students and all those who have supported them, and I wish them the best of luck for the future."

-NOTES TO EDITORS

-Changes to the GCSE grading system

-What is happening?

-Ofqual has changed the grading of numerous GCSEs to make them more challenging.
-Grading will now be from 9 to 1 (9 is the highest grade) rather than A* to G.

-The old and new GCSE grading scales do not directly compare but there are three points where they align:

-The bottom of grade 7 is aligned with the bottom of grade A;
-The bottom of grade 4 is aligned with the bottom of grade C; and The bottom of grade 1 is aligned with the bottom of grade G.

-In general, the Department for Education (DfE) expects a pupil who would have got a C or above in last year's exams to get a 4 or above this year.

-These changes only apply to GCSEs regulated in England.
-Wales and Northern Ireland are also making changes to their GCSEs but are not introducing a new 9 to 1 grading scale.
-There are currently no changes to AS or A level grading.

-Why?

-The GCSE grading scale in England has been changed by Ofqual to make it more demanding.
-They believe this will ensure that pupils will leave schools better prepared for work or further study.
-The DfE explains that the 9 to 1 grading scale allows clearer differentiation between highest performing pupils and makes clear distinction between old and new exams.

-The DfE recognises grade 5 and above as a 'strong pass', a benchmark in line with the expectations of top performing education systems around the world.
-They will publish the proportion of pupils achieving both grade 4 and above and grade 5 and above.

 <cite>-- from a Richmond Council press release - 23 August 2019</cite>